Daniel J. Frey

 That person has no character.

-Your wife dies you leaving you penniless.
+Your wife dies, leaving you penniless.

 Do you rob a bank to get back the money you believe you are owed?